 Governance Sharing is explicit and deliberate (object-level).
 No tags or policies flow; target org must reapply governance.

 Complexity Enables selective collaboration without centralization.
-Requires management of multiple Data 360s and data shares.
+Requires management of multiple Data 360 orgs and data shares.

 **AI/Analytics** Regional AI/analytics possible; insights can be shared across orgs.
 No enterprise-wide AI unless data is deliberately shared.

 Cost May reduce the need for ETL pipelines.
-Still incurs cost of multiple Data 360s.
+Still incurs the cost of multiple Data 360 orgs.
 Consumes credits for data queries and data sharing.

 Consideration Data Cloud One (Preferred for multi-org) Data Sharing between Data 360 Orgs

-Single Source of Truth ✅ Yes — all orgs share the same DC. ❌ No — each Data 360 has its own data model.
+Single Source of Truth Yes—all orgs share a data model.
+No—each Data 360 has its own data model.

 Compliance Works only when residency allows centralization.
 Needed when residency laws prevent centralization.